-The best benchmarks software makes it simple and easy to compare your computer's overall performance capabilities, and evaluate your hardware components.
+The best benchmarks software makes it simple and easy to test and compare your hardware performance.

-Now, you need to make sure that all the various components are functioning at their absolute best to deliver optimal performance for your PC.
+Next you may want to make sure that all the various components are functioning at their absolute best to deliver optimal performance for your PC.
 For that, you will need a benchmarking application.

 A typical benchmarking application assesses three core factors: clock speeds, temperatures, and voltage.
 It also records the rendered frames per second and compares them to these parameters to grade your desktop’s average performance.